dvl23/lumber_prices_LSTM/README.md

 ## Also tested on:

 * TensorFlow 1.14 with Keras 2.2.5 with GPU support.
-Changes necessary in SBP/networks.py - line 24.
-(STRATEGY.SCOPE)
 * Single NVIDIA RTX 2070 with 8GB OF DRAM.
 * NVIDIA driver 436.30 or newer, CUDA toolkit 9.0, cuDNN 7.6.2